Academic Catalog

 USC Upstate awards the Bachelor of Interdisciplinary Studies (IDS) to a student who has satisfactorily completed at least 90 semester hours of undergraduate work and one year (30 semester hours) of work in an approved accredited professional school, provided the applicant has:

-- made application to the interdisciplinary studies program at USC Upstate;
+• made application to the interdisciplinary studies program at USC Upstate;

-- satisfied all general education and degree requirements with all minimum grade requirements met
+• satisfied all general education and degree requirements with all minimum grade requirements met

-- completed a minimum of 42 semester hours of junior- and senior-level courses;
+• completed a minimum of 42 semester hours of junior- and senior-level courses;

-- completed at least 30 semester hours of courses in the IDS program;
+• completed at least 30 semester hours of courses in the IDS program;

-- submitted a transient permission form, approved by the IDS director, prior to leaving USC Upstate to enter the professional, postgraduate school; and
+• submitted a transient permission form, approved by the IDS director, prior to leaving USC Upstate to enter the professional, postgraduate school; and

-- submitted official documents from the approved professional school demonstrating satisfactory completion of the first year of full-time study leading to a post-baccalaureate degree.
+• submitted official documents from the approved professional school demonstrating satisfactory completion of the first year of full-time study leading to a post-baccalaureate degree.

 A degree other than interdisciplinary studies may be awarded if the combination of course work taken at USC Upstate and the professional school is equivalent to the work required for another bachelor’s degree program at USC Upstate.
 In such a case, the school in which the degree is offered may recommend awarding that bachelor’s degree.

-Army Reserve Officer Training Corps (ROTC)
+Army and Airforce Reserve Officer Training Corps (ROTC)

 Normally taken during the student’s junior and senior years, the Advanced Program offers a maximum of 12 semester hours.
 It provides instruction in techniques of effective leadership, tactics, military law, logistics, administration, responsibility of the officer, and the exercise of command.
 It is designed to further the development of the student’s leadership qualities.
-Advanced Program students receive a tax-free subsistence allowance of $150 per month for 10 academic months per year, and are paid approximately $800 for the five-week summer camp they are required to attend after completion of their junior year.
-The total subsistence and pay amounts to more than $3,000 while enrolled in the Advanced Program.
-Cadets graduating from the ROTC program receive a second lieutenant’s commission upon completing their undergraduate degree requirements.
+Advanced Program students receive a tax-free subsistence allowance for 10 academic months per year and are paid for the five-week summer camp they are required to attend after completion of their junior year.
+Cadets graduating from the ROTC program are commissioned as a second lieutenant in the U.S. Army or Airforce upon completing their undergraduate degree requirements.